1543700_649523373614_2114513317_n

 They also serve a great selection of cooked meals such as soup, salad and breakfast, and hanging above the space long is a continuous cabinet holding brewing items for sale.
 Between the bar below and the merchandise above, there is a gap at eye level, allowing for great visibility between customer and staff.

-advert but first coffee cookbook now available
+advert new rules of coffee now available

 The walls are laid with clean glossy tiles, and I especially liked the way 18Grams Alley integrated art drawn by their resident artist, Kammie Hui, who also happens to be the shop’s training manager and a certified World Barista Championship sensory judge.
-At the back of the cafรฉ is a nicely hidden sitting area with timber walls and another hanging cabinet for different coffee brewing items.
+At the back of the café is a nicely hidden sitting area with timber walls and another hanging cabinet for different coffee brewing items.

 image6

 I enjoyed the shop’s signature Black Sheep espresso, as well as a syphon brew of Brazil Moreninha Formosa.
 The espresso was comprised of a blend of Mexican, Indian, Colombian and Costa Rican coffees, and showed up in my cup with a honeyed aroma, smooth medium body, and hints of blackberry and mint.
-These coffeesย were served with a nice green tea or chocolate biscuit, which were quite tasty, I can attest!
+These coffees were served with a nice green tea or chocolate biscuit, which were quite tasty, I can attest!

 16 Sai Kung Building, 42-56 Fuk Man Rd, Sai Kung.
 Hours daily from 9am-6pm.
-More info via Facebook.ย
+More info via Facebook

 Accro Coffee